usaid-cs/yesterday-i-learned/random.md

 1. [Discussing the Bosnian problem](https://www.youtube.com/watch?v=oCEyM8AJUoE) means [Trump having sex with Melania](http://www.mirror.co.uk/news/weird-news/secrets-white-house-you-probably-9660149), apparently.
 1. [Neil on Flat Earthers](https://www.youtube.com/watch?v=CuwjWZV8EA0&t=109): "This is a deep failure of our educational system.
 I've stopped chasing after people with those belief systems, because I don't see the point; that there's something deeper going on in our society, that, somehow, enables people to believe they're making cogent arguments, and they're not."
 1. None of the [vikings](https://en.wikipedia.org/wiki/Vikings) looked like [how they are depicted on television](https://www.howtotrainyourdragon.com/images/uploads/humans/_1095/Feat_main.jpg).
-1. Calling the Note 6 the Note 7, and then having the Note 7 explode and quickly replaced with the Note 8, drastically decreases the resale value of the Note 5.
 1. A figurehead is a person who holds an important title or office, yet executes little actual power.
 The Queen is a figurehead.
 She rarely exercises her powers, and doesn't know if the Commonwealth would actually follow her orders.
 1. If your lens is large enough, taking pictures of the sun [does](https://www.lensrentals.com/blog/2017/09/rental-camera-gear-destroyed-by-the-solar-eclipse-of-2017/) melt/burn the components.
 1. [Surtax](https://en.wikipedia.org/wiki/Surtax): paying taxes?
 You need to pay a tax based on how much you paid.
 [In 1968, President Johnson enacted a 10% surtax on individual and corporate income to help pay for the cost of fighting the Vietnam War.](http://www.investopedia.com/terms/s/surtax.asp)